 But yours especially.

-It’s about reducing friction, she said.
+It’s about reducing friction

 For a writer (or any maker of things), friction, or resistance as it’s sometimes called, is one of the fundamental interactions of nature, akin to electromagnetism and gravitation.